poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 }
 ```

-Traits are one of Rust most powerful feature and this RFC endavours to integrate well with them, to
+Traits are one of Rust most powerful feature and this RFC endeavours to integrate well with them, to
 avoid making them second class citizens.

-One special case that comes to mind is closure and the `Fn` family of traits ([with an exemple from
+One special case that comes to mind is closure and the `Fn` family of traits ([with an example from
-the nomicon][nomicon-example]):
+the Nomicon][nomicon-example]):

 ```rust
 struct Closure<F> {